ryangreenio/greensontour/src/posts/pacsafe.md

 We've flown on several different airlines in the past 3 months and have had no issues whatsoever.

 You'll have difficulty justifying this backpack as a personal item, so you'll have to pay for it as a cabin bag.
-One of the main benefits of carry-on backpacks is not having to queue up and check your bag in at the airport – which helps you dodge queues and reduces the chances of you losing your luggage.
+One of the main benefits of carry-on backpacks is not having to queue up and check your bag in at the airport – which helps you dodge queues and reduce the chance of you losing your luggage.

 Here's a quick break-down of some of the popular airlines size requirements: